Flowpack/task/Readme.md

 ### General Options

-`lockStorage`: Configuration string for the lock storage used for taksHandler implementing `LockingTaskHandlerInterface`.
+`lockStorage`: Configuration string for the lock storage used for taskHandler implementing `LockingTaskHandlerInterface`.
 See https://symfony.com/doc/current/components/lock.html#available-stores for more options

+`keepTaskExecutionHistory`: Number of task executions to keep in the database. (default: 3)

 ## Implementing A Task Handler